YHKimmm/Football-Manager/README.md

 ## Features

+- Create team and manage players
+- View player information and set captain
 - User authentication and authorization using AWS Cognito
 - RESTful API Gateway to communicate with AWS Lambda functions
 - CockroachDB for data storage
 - User-friendly interface built using React
+- Deployed the web application using Amplify

 ## Getting started